How product configurators are changing the B2B sales landscape and why speed is the key to success

 Which 2-3 product areas are suitable for configuration in under 60 seconds

-How the path to live pricing looks
+What the concrete path to live pricing capability looks like

 How long does it take to implement a B2B configurator?